pearcej/pearcej.github.io/csc493/r0-project.md

 rather short time frame of a single semester.
 Hence, it should not be an unreasonably large project.

+The Project Concept Proposal is used to make a case for a project and it is frequently the first document to be created in the software development life cycle.
+In industry, it concretely identifies a need or opportunity and demonstrates that the idea is likely to be a worthwhile investment by identifying potential impacts on company systems, staff, and operations.
+In short it is used to:
+- Explain the rationale behind the proposed software product/service
+- Persuade stakeholders to invest resources in the proposal
+- Highlight where strategic goals can be realized and justify why this proposal should be endorsed Your task is to decide on a programming project and write a project concept proposal.

 As you consider what you wish to propose for your project, keep in mind the following suggestions: